50 Best Foods for Diabetics

 What’s better than avocado toast?
 Perhaps it’s the fact that this fatty fruit can help you maintain healthy blood sugar levels, making it one of the best foods for diabetics watching their blood glucose levels.
 "Avocados contain a significant amount of healthful fats and dietary fiber, which help slow carbohydrate digestion and absorption and prevent spikes in blood sugar,” Newgent tells us.

 Extra Virgin Olive Oil

 It's time to upgrade your cooking oil.
 Extra virgin olive oil is rich in monounsaturated fats, which studies show can actually help lower levels of 'bad' LDL cholesterol.
 This is particularly important since diabetics have a higher risk of experiencing a heart attack or stroke.
 And get this: Snyder says losing just 7 percent of your body weight (if you're overweight) can result in significant health benefits for diabetics.
 Luckily for you, EVOO is rich in oleic acid, which a Journal of Lipid Research study found helps reduce lipogenesis, or fat formation.

-“When living with diabetes, eating a filling breakfast is an essential way to start the day,” says Erin Spitzberg, MS, RDN, CDE, and author of Eat Like a Normal Person.
-"Adding a little fat for added satiety can help,” she explains.
+"When living with diabetes, eating a filling breakfast is an essential way to start the day," says Erin Spitzberg, MS, RDN, CDE, and author of Eat Like a Normal Person.
+"Adding a little fat for added satiety can help," she explains.
 She recommends pairing up your favorite breakfast carb—either a slice of whole grain toast, bowl of steel-cut oats, or high-fiber cereal—with 1 tablespoon of natural peanut butter.
-“The peanut butter adds approximately five grams of fat, which will help slow digestion and keep you full a little longer.”
+"The peanut butter adds approximately five grams of fat, which will help slow digestion and keep you full a little longer."